-Mosquitos of the Aedes genus cause zika Virus infection.
-The virus was first discovered in Africa in the mid-20th century and soon spread to different parts of the world.
-The symptoms include fever, muscle and joint pain, conjunctivitis, skin rashes, and weakness.
-However, though it may be physically discomforting, it is not a particularly severe condition in adults.
-It may pose a threat to newborn children who acquire it from their mother in the womb.
-So far, no vaccine has been developed that can immunize one to Zika Virus.
+Mosquitoes of the Aedes genus are the primary cause of the Zika virus infection.
+The virus was first discovered in Africa in the mid-20th century and has spread all over the world.
+Symptoms include fever, muscle and joint pain, conjunctivitis, skin rashes, and fatigue.
+Although it may be physically discomforting, it is not particularly severe in adults.
+It may pose a threat to newborn babies who acquire it from their mother in the womb.
+So far, no vaccine has been developed.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.